HansDampf37/MandelbrotSet/README.md

     make
     ./mandelbrot
     ```
-4. You can control the camera using W, A, S, D, Shift, and Space.
+4. You can control the camera using W, A, S, D, Shift, and Space

 # Limitations
 - This program reaches numerical limits when zooming in too far.
 This is due to the limited precision of numbers in computers.